• Skip to primary navigation

 • Before you cook, organize your prep: 1) separate the ingredients into batches; 2) combine all non-leafy vegetables, grachai and young peppercorns together; 3) put the basil and leafy greens together; 4) put a tablespoon measure into the sauce and a teaspoon into your sugar crock.; 5) have a bowl ready to put your cooked protein into.

-• In a well-seasoned or non-stick wok, heat about 2 Tbsp of vegetable oil over high heat.
+• In a well-seasoned or non-stick wok, heat about 2 tablespoon of vegetable oil over high heat.
 Once very hot, add your protein to the pan and spread it out into a single layer.
 Sear on one side until browned or halfway cooked, then flip or toss and cook the other side until done.
 Remove from the pan and set aside.

 • Put the pan back on the stove with the heat still off, add the chili/garlic paste and a little more oil if needed.
 Turn heat on to medium and stir just until the small pieces of garlic start to turn golden brown.